These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to identify which specific joints are ankylosed in each digit

-Why: The determination of favorable vs. unfavorable ankylosis depends on WHICH joints are affected.
+The determination of favorable vs. unfavorable ankylosis depends on WHICH joints are affected.
 If both MCP and PIP are ankylosed in the same digit, it is automatically unfavorable.
 If the examiner only documents one joint, the automatic-unfavorable rule may not be applied.

-Do this instead: Know your diagnosis: identify which joints are affected before the exam.
+Instead: Know your diagnosis: identify which joints are affected before the exam.
 You can review prior imaging or treatment records.
 During the exam, confirm with the examiner: 'My understanding is that both the MCP and PIP joints of my index finger are ankylosed - is that being documented?'

 Impact: Could result in favorable ankylosis classification even when unfavorable criteria are met